Uranus in fiction: Later depictions

 Once more became known about Uranus through advances in planetary science, fiction writers started depicting it more accurately as a gaseous planet.
 Thus Donald A. Wollheim's 1942 short story "Planet Passage" depicts a spaceship flying through Uranus, Fritz Leiber's 1962 short story "The Snowbank Orbit" features the atmosphere of Uranus being used for aerobraking, and Cecelia Holland's 1976 novel Floating Worlds portrays floating cities in the Uranian atmosphere as well as that of Saturn.
 Still, the 1962 film Journey to the Seventh Planet depicts a landing on the surface of Uranus—likely the only film to do so.
 Uranus also appears in Barry N. Malzberg's 1971 short story "Ah, Fair Uranus", in which it hosts aliens in conflict with humanity; the television series Doctor Who; the works of Mark Brandis; and various comic books.

-Toward the end of the century, there was a slight uptick in appearances by Uranus in science fiction, including Charles Sheffield's 1985 short story "Dies Irae" about life in the atmosphere, Geoffrey A. Landis' 1999 short story "Into the Blue Abyss" in which there is life in the ocean below, and G. David Nordley's 1999 short story "Mustardseed".
+Toward the end of the century there was a slight increase in depictions of Uranus in science fiction, including Charles Sheffield's 1985 short story "Dies Irae" about life in the atmosphere, Geoffrey A. Landis's 1999 short story "Into the Blue Abyss" in which there is life in the ocean below, and G. David Nordley's 1999 short story "Mustardseed".
 The planet appears briefly in Kim Stanley Robinson's 1985 novel The Memory of Whiteness.
 In games, Uranus appears as a source of deuterium and helium-3 in the tabletop role-playing game Transhuman Space and the video game series Mass Effect.

 Moons

 Uranus's moons have appeared in a handful of works, and this has become more common as more has become known about them.
 The moons are preserved in their natural state in some works such as Kim Stanley Robinson's 1996 novel Blue Mars, and subject to resource extraction by way of space mining in others such as the video game Descent.
-In Neil R. Jones' Durna Rangue series that started with the 1936 short story "Little Hercules", the titular cult is exiled to Oberon.
+In Neil R. Jones's Durna Rangue series that started with the 1936 short story "Little Hercules", the titular cult is exiled to Oberon.
 Ariel was discovered in 1851 and appears in J. Harvey Haggard's 1933 short story "Evolution Satellite", in which evolution on the moon is so rapid as to take place during the timeframe of an individual organism's lifespan.
 Miranda was discovered in 1948 and appears in G. David Nordley's 1993 short story "Into the Miranda Rift", in which explorers are stranded on the surface.
 Titania, which was discovered a few years after Uranus itself in 1787, appears in the tabletop role-playing game Eclipse Phase, in which its canyon system Messina Chasmata is a tourist attraction.